October Birth Flowers: Marigolds and Cosmos

 The Cosmos in History

-The cosmos was originally brought to Spain from Mexico in the 16th century, then plants were introduced to England in the 18th century.
+The cosmos was originally brought to Spain from Mexico in the 16th century, and plants were introduced to England in the 18th century.
 By the mid-19th century, they were common in gardens in the United States, too.

 Spanish priests in Mexico grew cosmos in their mission gardens.
 They gave it this name because of the orderly arrangement of the petals.